Frequently Asked Questions

 If you become divorced, you are required to notify the EBF upon completion of the fully signed divorce decree.
 A copy of the divorce decree (The first page(s) stating the legal proceedings are a divorce as well as the fully signed and dated signature page(s) must be provided to the EBF, along with a completed Remove Dependent Form

 A name change can occur for different reasons.

-If you have recently married and would like to update your name, please complete an EBF Enrollment Form.
+If you have recently married and would like to update your name, please complete an EBF Enrollment Form

-If you have recently married and would like to add your spouse if you have family coverage, please complete an enrollment form and send in a copy of your marriage certificate.
+If you have recently married and would like to add your spouse if you have family coverage, please complete an EBF Enrollment Form

 , update your last name, and attach a copy of the divorce decree.
 Only send the first page stating that the decree is a divorce as well as the signature pages.